RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 ### Target Audience

-This project is suitable for a wide range of professionals in different tech industry which are:
+This project is applicable to a different  experts in numerous tech industry which are:

-**- Devops Engineers:** Git is needed by devops engineers for tracking changes made to source code, collaborate on project, deploy code to production, manage infrastructure and resources
+**- Devops Engineers:** One of the tasks of a DevOps engineer is to design and develop CI/CD pipelines.
+Git plays an important role in CI/CD by tracking changes made to source code, collaborate on project, deploy code to production, manage infrastructure and resources

-**- Software Developers:** Git is an esssential tool for the management of source code, and developers of all levels can benefit from mastering it.
+**- Software Engineers:** They commonly use git  to store and share small scripts and bits of codes.

-**- Project Managers:** Understanding Git helps project managers track progress and coordinate team efforts efficiently.
+**- Project Managers:** The knowledge of git helps project managers quicken their project planning workflows, track progress and coordinate team work easily.

-**- System Administrators:** Git is not limited to code; it can be used to manage configurations, scripts, and documentation, making it valuable for system administrators.
+**- System Administrators:** Use git keeps a history of changes, making it less demanding to settle issues. it can be used to manage configurations, scripts, and documentation.

 **- Data Scientists:** Git is useful for managing data science projects and collaborating with colleagues on research.

 ### Prerequisites

 Learners should have;
-- Basic understanding of linux and its commands.
+- Little or more knowledge of linux and its commands.
-- A code editor or IDE of their choice
+- A text editor
     - Emacs, vim or nano for linux users.
     - Visual Studio Code for Windows and Mac Users
-- Access to Git installed on their system.
+- Access to Git installed on their operating system.
 - A github account create [one](https://github.com)

-No prior experience with Git is required.
+Learners do not need any previous experience with git to get started

 ### Git Goals: